GnisterDev/JavaFX-Calendar/docs/release3/sustainability.md

 Security is essential to protect user data and maintain trust.
 Without implemented encryption, there is a risk of unauthorized users accessing personal information.
 Level: Systemic (since security impacts user trust long-term).

-#### Scalability:

-Scalability is critical if user demand grows; the app should be capable of handling increased workloads.
-A Cloud-based infrastructure could support this flexibility.
-Level: Systemic (to handle growing user demands sustainably).